lacherer/gettingstartetwithpkgbase/README.md

-"Getting started with PKGBase.pdf" is containing the slides.
+"slides.pdf" is containing the slides.

 "demo\_commands.md" is all the commands and some config files used from the live demo.